 - DMin Project Colloquium (2 credits)

-1 Elective Courses from any area: This 800-level course may be taken online or, in special circumstances, may be petitioned to be taken on-campus at STH.
-The Elective Course can be taken through the BTI (4 credits)
+1 Elective Course from any area: This 800-level course may be taken online or, in special circumstances, may be petitioned to be taken on-campus at STH.
+The elective course can be taken through the BTI (4 credits).

 2 Directed Study Courses to conduct DMin Project research and writing (4 credits)